nickadam/redis-backup/README.md

 #### Utilities for backup and restore of redis

-Call me crazy but I prefer text backups of files that I can manually decode and inspect using simple tools.
+Call me crazy but I prefer text backups in files that I can manually decode and inspect using simple tools.
 Problem is, some things can get lost in translation. redis-backup provides simple backup and restore utilities.